Jubilee Line Extension: Construction

-The new Stratford Market Depot (designed by Chris Wilkinson Architects) was completed in March 1998 - allowing for testing and commissioning of the new 1996 Stock trains, as well as the testing of the new extension itself.
-Following this, the first phase of the line opened on 14 May 1999, the second on 24 September, and the third on 20 November.
-Westminster, complicated by the interface with the subsurface platforms, which remained in operation, opened on 22 December 1999, shortly before the Millennium Dome deadline.
-By February 1999, however, the cost of the extension had increased to a total of £3.3 billion.
+The new Stratford Market Depot was completed in March 1998 – allowing for testing and commissioning of the new 1996 Stock trains, as well as the testing of the new extension itself.
+By June 1998, opening was planned in Spring 1999.
+By November 1998, a phased opening throughout 1999 was being considered.
+By February 1999, the cost of the extension had increased to a total of £3.3 billion.